broadinstitute/viral-workshops/veme-ngs/alignment.md

-# Viral read alignment and variant calling

-TO DO - examples with EBOV genomes

 # Viral read alignment, variant calling, and consensus calling

 This is a walkthrough demonstrating alignment, variant calling, and consensus calling